Scleral lens: Medical uses

 Scleral lenses may be used to improve vision and reduce pain and light sensitivity for people with a growing number of disorders or injuries to the eye, such as severe dry eye syndrome, microphthalmia, keratoconus, corneal ectasia, Stevens–Johnson syndrome, Sjögren's syndrome, aniridia, neurotrophic keratitis (anesthetic corneas), complications post-LASIK, higher-order aberrations of the eye, complications post-corneal transplant and pellucid degeneration.
 Injuries to the eye such as surgical complications, distorted corneal implants, as well as chemical and burn injuries also may be treated by the use of scleral lenses.

 Sclerals may also be used in people with eyes that are too sensitive for other smaller corneal-type lenses, but require a more rigid lens for vision correction conditions such as astigmatism.

 Special effects

-Scleral lenses are not to be confused with "sclera" lenses, which are soft lenses and do not contain a fluid reservoir.
-"Sclera" contacts are used in movies such as the whited-out eyes of the monsters in Evil Dead, or blacked-out eyes in Underworld and Underworld: Evolution, or the Star Trek episode Where No Man Has Gone Before.
-These lenses can become uncomfortable when worn for long periods of time and can sometimes impede the actors' vision, but the visual effects produced can be striking.
-These lenses can be custom-painted, although most companies only sell lenses with a pre-designed look which are extremely popular for halloween and cosplay fancy dress costumes.
+A variant of scleral lenses that do not use reservoirs are commonplace as practical effects in films and television shows, and are used as part of costume design to represent characters with unusually-coloured eyes.